Dre Campbell Farm

 Another one is anthracnose, which causes the leaves to have water-soaked areas that turn into brown spots [1].
 If you see signs of anthracnose in your garden, you can treat it with fungicides such as CEASE, Arber, or Cueva.

-Finally, cucumbers can also be affected by bacterial wilt, a deadly disease that causes the plants to wilt and die.
+Finally, cucumbers can also be affected by bacterial wilt, a disease that causes the plants to wilt and die.
 There is no cure for it, so it’s important to remove any infected plants from your garden immediately.

 Harvesting